 Exceptional Eyesight

-Not just reliant on their keen sense of smell, capybaras also possess exceptional eyesight.
-Their sharp vision aids in spotting predators from afar, adding an additional layer of early detection that provides the group with crucial lead time to take evasive action.
+Capybaras are not only reliant on their keen sense of smell but also possess exceptional eyesight.
+Their sharp vision aids in spotting predators from afar, adding layer of early detection that provides the group with crucial lead time to take evasive action.

 Acute Hearing